 Access to the site is difficult.
-Some sources indicate it may be reached in either of two ways: from the north on a trail off Highway 12 or from the south on a track off Highway 201.
+It may be reached in either of two ways: from the north on a trail off Highway 12 or from the south on a track off Highway 201.
 The north route entails crossing a small water retention dam beside Sundown Lake that is not passable with motor vehicles.
 Additionally, there are serious and significant quality issues with the trail using the northern approach from Highway 12.
 Use of this route is not recommended.
-Instead, use the south route on an unnamed, single-lane, poorly maintained track, located about 7 km east of Sundown (or 4 km west of Menisino) on Highway 201.
+Instead, use the south route on an unnamed, single-lane, poorly maintained track, located about seven kilometres east of Sundown (or four kilometres west of Menisino) on Highway 201.

 Ostman Grave (August 2013)

 Ostman Grave (December 2019)